Dear Returning Students,

 - Lunch & Dinner Swipe: $6.46

-After careful consideration of internal and external circumstances and with the health and well-being of each campus and community in mind, the President’s Council for the Middle Atlantic Conference (MAC) and the United Collegiate Hockey Conference (UCHC) made the difficult decision to suspend all intercollegiate athletics competition through the fall semester in response to the COVID-19 pandemic.
+The President’s Council for the Middle Atlantic Conference (MAC) and the United Collegiate Hockey Conference (UCHC) made the decision to return to intercollegiate athletics competition.
 The Presidents recognize the important role athletics plays in the lives of student-athletes and will continue to revise and reassess plans as necessary.

 Health and Wellness Services